vejalingo/React-ReactNative-Design-Patterns/provider-pattern/readme.md

 ## Provider Pattern

 React’s provider pattern is a powerful concept.
 React uses provider pattern in Context API to share data across the tree descendant nodes.
 You may not find this useful when you are using plain react.
-However, this pattern comes handy when you are designing a complex app since it solves multiple problems.
+However, this pattern comes handy when you are designing a complex app since as it solves multiple problems.

 ### What is React’s context API?

 React Context API is a way to essentially create global variables that can be passed around in a React app.
-This is the alternative to "prop drilling", or passing props from grandparent to parent to child, and so on.
-Context is often touted as a simpler, lighter solution to using Redux for state management.
+This is an alternative to "prop drilling", or passing props from grandparent to parent to the child and so on.
+Context is often touted as a simpler or a ighter solution to using Redux for state management.

 ### Provider pattern and Context API

-Provider pattern, however, is not only about react context.
+Provider pattern: However, it is not only about react context.
 You might have used a state management library like redux and mobX.
 Here provider is the top most component and it is provided by `react-redux`.
 We write it the following way:

 ```jsx
 import React from 'react';